Electroencephalographic (EEG) Video Monitoring

 Aetna considers attended EEG video monitoring for driving clearance not medically necessary treatment of disease.

-Aetna considers attended EEG video monitoring experimental and investigational for all other indications (e.g., assessment of obstructive sleep apnea, amyotrophic lateral sclerosis (ALS), cardiac arrest, chronic fatigue, coma, headache, and assessment of the effectiveness of drug treatment in epilepsies, diagnosis of brain death, and prognosis of cardiac arrest treated with hypothermia, and newborns with hypoxic-ischemic encephalopathy treated with hypothermia; not an all inclusive list) because its effectiveness for these indications has not been established.
+Aetna considers attended EEG video monitoring experimental, investigational, or unproven for all other indications (e.g., assessment of obstructive sleep apnea, amyotrophic lateral sclerosis (ALS), cardiac arrest, chronic fatigue, coma, headache, and assessment of the effectiveness of drug treatment in epilepsies, diagnosis of brain death, and prognosis of cardiac arrest treated with hypothermia; not an all inclusive list) because its effectiveness for these indications has not been established.

 Footnote 1* Requirements for a standard EEG and neurologic examination are waived for medically necessary video EEG performed in an intensive care unit (ICU).